-Officers continue to work closely with Local Resilience Forums to capture community risks.
-The Service has invoked its internal pandemic plan to support the management of the Service through coronavirus.
-The Service also plays a key role in all Strategic Co-ordinating Groups and Tactical Co-Ordinating Groups that are now in place for exiting the European Union and other localised risks.
+Officers continue to work closely with Local Resilience Forums (LRF) to capture community risks and ensure the safety and wellbeing of the community, particularly during the coronavirus pandemic.
+The Service has invoked its internal pandemic plan to support the management of the Service through this pandemic.

+The Service continues to attend, support and advise the LRF through Tactical Coordinating Groups and Strategic Coordinating Groups that have been set up to manage the pandemic.

 Service exercise governance continues to be strengthened via a programme of exercising, including at our highest risk Control of Major Accident Hazards (COMAH) sites.
-The development of specific tactical response plans continues for these COMAH sites to ensure clear guidance in the event of an incident at one of these sites.
+The development of fire and rescue service specific tactical response plans continues for these COMAH sites to ensure clear guidance in the event of an incident at one of these sites.
+Programming is also underway with our LRF partners for a series of high-rise training exercises with real time evacuations.